o-ran-sc/pti-rtp/README.md

 Wind River Linux is based on Yocto and is the leading free open-source Linux for the embedded industry.

+## About OKD

+[OKD](https://okd.io/) is an open source Kubernetes distribution that serves as the upstream basis of Red Hat OpenShift Container Platform.

 ## How to use